Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Main Results

 \subsection{Result on Infinite-Dimensional Operator}

-Here, we consider the case of an infinite-dimensional separable Hilbert space $\mathbb{H}$, which has also been actively studied \citep{koltchinskii2017concentration,giulini2018robust}.
-As in \citet{giulini2018robust}, we extend our result for the $p$-dimensional setting to the case.
+Here, we consider the case of an infinite-dimensional separable Hilbert space $\mathbb{H}$, which has also been studied in \citep{koltchinskii2017concentration,giulini2018robust}.
+Following \citep{giulini2018robust}, we extend our result for the $p$-dimensional setting to the infinite-dimensional case.